DigiBP/Team-Watermelons/README.md

 ![BPMN_Helpica_To_Be_FINAL](https://github.com/DigiBP/Team-Watermelons/assets/127504668/07b8fc92-40e2-4ae1-9750-f0af882098c1)

 **Description of the To-Be Process**
-- To contact Helpica, a feedback form is implemented in Google Forms.
+- To contact helpica.ch, a feedback form is implemented in Google Forms.
 With this, it is ensured that data is collected in a standardized and structured way, event right before the process is kicked of.
 Depending on the feedback-type, the required data fields appear (forms includes conditions).
 The customers are guided through the form.
 - As soon as the form is filled and send out, an automated process creates **a unique case number** and confirmation mail with the case-number is send immediately to the requester.
 - In a next step, a sentiment analysis is performed to identify the feeling of the request.
 - The feedback is then distributed to the correct department, considering "feedback type" and "sentiment".